HSLdevcom/digitransit/README.md

 ## Licensing
 The source code of the platform is dual-licensed under the EUPL v1.2 and AGPLv3 licenses.

+## Issues
+Our issue tracking and roadmap is handled in [https://digitransit.atlassian.net](https://digitransit.atlassian.net).

 ## Key features
 * Multimodal routing
 * Realtime information support